jyorien/orangejam/README.md

 Given an open project, we look through to find modules that uses the `tiktok.knit` dependency.
 For a project that uses the dependency, we then analyze it to produce a dependency graph.

-We analyze by ...
-(TODO) to produce a dependency graph.
+We read compiled class files with ASM and use Knit internal `InjectionBinder` mechanism to produce a dependency graph.
+The dependency graph can then be easily traverse using `Graph` class and allow for further analysis.
 We then compiled the dependency graph into `.dot` to render as `.png` files.
 These would then be displayed within the editor.

 Given the dependency graph, we can then compute useful features like jumping to the provider of a given `by di` consumer.
 We can also slice the graph into a subgraph to show the developer a visualization of the relevant dependencies related to the class that is being worked on.